ZhiHng/Asg1-ID/README.md

 ### Problems
 1. Embeding Youtube video but it is not playable due to creator not allowing embedding.
 After searching mulitple videos and none working.
 I recorded the video and uploaded to my own Youtube channel.
 However, Youtube still detects the similarities and will not work.
 Hence, I saved the videos locally to play.
 2. Using local videos made it not possible to remove the progress bar of the video when it is not hovered.
 3. pushing commits of large video files to github will not work.
-I downloaded git lfs (large file size) to help me push my video commits.
+I downloaded git lfs (large file size) to help me push my video commits and I released the videos on github to be able to play them on the website if the website is loaded from github.

 ## Credits
 ### Content